Securities Fraud and Mismanagement

 The regulator also charged the firm for failing to supervise advertising and other communications, including brokers’ use of consolidated reports.

-The penalty includes a $10 million fine and restitution of $1.7 million to customers who were sold certain exchange traded funds (“ETFs”).
-FINRA said the firm may pay additional compensation to ETF purchasers “pending a review of its ETF systems and procedures.”
+LPL paid significant penalties.
+This includes a $10 million fine and restitution of $1.7 million to investors of LPL who were sold certain exchange traded funds (“ETFs”).
+FINRA, in a statement, said the firm may pay additional compensation to ETF purchasers “pending a review of its ETF systems and procedures.”
 As such, investors should speak to an attorney to maximize recovery of losses.